Shuaib-musthafa/INSU-SYNC/README.md

 - Identify areas for improvement
 - Receive actionable recommendations

-A key highlight for executives is the **"What-If Calculator"**, powered by the **Gemini API**, which simulates intervention strategies to estimate potential impacts on performance scores and financial outcomes.
+A key highlight for executives is the **"What-If Calculator"**,  which simulates intervention strategies to estimate potential impacts on performance scores and financial outcomes.And ** "recommendation" ** using Gemini APi.

 ---